CloneTroooper0130/roblox-client-tracker/README.md

 # roblox-client-tracker
-A WIP C# useful tool that detects internal changes commited to Roblox's engine.
+A WIP C# utility that detects internal changes commited to Roblox's engine.